deadlydog/PowerShell.GitClean/ReadMe.md

 ## 💬 Description

-GitClean is a cross-platform PowerShell module that provides a `Clean-GitRepositories` cmdlet to easily perform a [git clean -xfd](https://git-scm.com/docs/git-clean) on all git repositories under a specified directory.
+GitClean is a cross-platform PowerShell module that provides an `Invoke-GitClean` cmdlet to easily perform a [git clean -xfd](https://git-scm.com/docs/git-clean) on all git repositories under a specified directory.

 ## ❓ Why this exists